 About the Production

-Questioning the classical dance dependence on music is the starting point of the “Heareography” project.
+Questioning the classical dance dependence on music was the starting point of the “Heareography” project.

 “In this fascinating production, the four female dancers combine strength, grace and intense concentration.
 Their movements produce a synthesis of sounds that are also projected in a slightly delayed sequence of visual images as they create new Sound-Figures.
 This mixture of dance, acoustics and sculpture blends movement, light, colour, sound and form through a series of feedback loops into a uniquely holistic work of art (…) extending the limits of modern dance theatre.
 The performance ended with loud and well-deserved applause for the designer and, especially, for the dancers.